lpantano/mypubs/srnaseq/mirqc/ready_report.md

 |129 |        0|    0.9997890|
 |130 |        1|    0.0002112|

-The normal value for data with strong small RNA signal is: 0.0002
+The normal value for data with strong small RNA signal in human is: 0.0002

-### classification
+### Classification

 Number of reads in the data after each step: